senseyeinc/senseye-cameras/docs/source/intro.rst

 Error handling
 ================

-Inputs/Outputs will fail loudly when initialization fails.s If initialization succeeds but a read/write fails, an Input/Output will typically catch the error and log it instead of erroring out.
+Inputs/Outputs will fail loudly when initialization fails.

+If initialization succeeds but a read/write fails, an Input/Output will typically catch the error and log it instead of erroring out.